 I love to shop locally.
 Getting to know the various shopkeepers at some of my favorite stores is a worthy pursuit.
 I truly enjoy understanding their buying inspirations and what’s important to them.

 At Eclectic Eye, our purpose is simple.
 We strive to strengthen our community by passionately building our team and our business.
 When you shop locally, I think it deepens our purpose by consciously choosing to invest our dollars in businesses also committed to a similar vision.

 Today, I am blissfully wearing all sorts of local finds.
 My sugar skull necklace is handcrafted right here in Midtown Memphis by Lauren at Question the Answer.
 I also have a wooden sugar skull pendant from Question the Answer, crafted several years ago, that my cute husband gave me for a birthday present.
 I’ve loved it so much that when Lauren announced she was creating a new sugar skull pendant out of gold, I knew I must pre-order, which I promptly did!
 However, I didn’t just order one… I ordered two!
 Not both for me, but one for my friend.
 I just couldn’t help myself because I knew she would love it.
 She usually only wears indian jewelry, so if she wears anything else it is normally in a similar sort of style; Gold, bright colours, a bit different etc. She absolutely loved it and was so grateful, which made it so worth it.
 Lauren had a super fun pick-up party last Friday night at her studio, which is shared with one of my favorite ceramic artists, Brit McDaniel of Paper and Clay.
-Lauren had all of the new sugar skulls laid out, along with a beautiful card with each customer’s name in calligraphy on it.
+She had all of the new sugar skulls laid out, along with a beautiful card with each customer’s name in calligraphy on it.
 Additionally, she had a hand-crafted corpse cocktail to celebrate the occasion.
 I truly felt like I had received a special creation from a local artisan investing in her craft and city in the same way I do.